Experiential retail“retailtainment” is the future of brick-and-mortar

 “Recommended for you”, “product available again” or “you might also like..:” – we all know automated emails and personalized offers generated from intelligent algorithms of online shops – after our data is stored or at least a search history exists.
 Why does brick-and-mortar retail not make use of such data?
 Does a local retailer actually know his/her customers?
 Does he/she know what is exciting for his/her customers, what attracts them and can he/she tailor his/her communication specifically to their needs and maybe even personalize it for each person?

-Therefore, the first step should be collecting your customers’ data.
+Therefore, the first step should be collecting and digitizing your customers’ data.
 What used to be laborious and only possible in personal conversations and using handwritten lists can now be done over various touchpoints – both online and offline.
 The collected data allows you to collect feedback from your customers more quickly and easily.
 Consequently, you do not only gain more visibility and attention, but also other useful data.
 Knowledge and understanding of your customers is the base for you to tell a story which wants to be experienced – adapted to regions, target groups or your concept.
 This storytelling can occur in different ways – online or visually in your store.
 The consolidation of the collected customer data in your storytelling enables a seamless and surprising experience for your customers.

 Customers determine the success of any company.
 Focus entirely on your customers, their wishes and expectations and offer them entertaining, unique and personal experiences that lift shopping to a new level.

 Stimulate the customers’ senses and create experiences worth the share

 “It’s colorful, it smells nice, it is interactive, something is happening, I’ve never experienced anything like that” – your customer should experience something like this while walking through your store.
 He/she should remember, talk about and share it.
 Your storytelling, adapted to the needs of your target group, should not only be reflected online, but particularly in the store experience and should be perceived by your customers as immersive, noteworthy and therefore memorable.